grammyjs/website/site/docs/hosting/vercel.md

 }
 ```

-## Our bot.ts or bot.js file
+## The Main File

-Regardless if we are using TypeScript or JavaScript, we should have a file through which our bot runs.
-The only thing we have to add at the end of it is this line:
+Regardless of using TypeScript or JavaScript, we should have a file through which our bot runs that should end like this:

 ```ts
 import { Bot, webhookCallback } from "grammy";